auctus-team/pycapacity/paper/paper.md

 # Evaluating ellipsoids

 Evaluating ellipsoids is a computationally efficient task, as it can be done using the singular value decomposition (SVD) [@yoshikawa1985manipulability].
-Ellipsoids can be fully defined using its principal axis and principal axis lengths.
+Ellipsoids can be fully defined using their principal axis and principal axis lengths.
 Once they are known, the ellipsoid can be easily visualized and used for further analysis.

-This package provides tools for evaluating several common ellipsoid metrics for robots and humans, such as velocity (manipulability), force and acceleration, and it provides a set of tools for their easy visualization.
+``pycapacity`` provides tools for evaluating several common ellipsoid metrics for robots and humans, such as velocity (manipulability), force and acceleration, and it provides a set of tools for their easy visualization.

 ## Evaluating polytopes